CazymirTM/FH6-AIO-AFK-Macro/README.md

 [![Download Latest Release](https://img.shields.io/badge/Download-Latest_Release-red?style=for-the-badge&logo=github)](https://github.com/CazymirTM/Forza-Skillpoints-AFK-Macro/releases/latest)

 ## ✅ Features:
-- Automatic full AFK farm (Skillpoints only for now)
+- Automatic full AFK farm (Skillpoints, 40m colossal race, 1.5 hours colossal, 6 hours colossal)
 - Automatic loading screen timmers
 - The tool shows what it's doing in a text label
 - Shows how many races it completed in the process
-[ (999 skillpoints is max in the game, levels xp i don't think there's an cap, after you get 999 SP, buy a lot of subarus (the same 22B), and purchase the super wheelspins (how many you want until you reach 0 sp again) ]
+- Can switch the macro mode with just 2 clicks
+- All-In-One (meaning multiple macros in just one tool)

-###  ⚙️ Usage ⚙️:
+###  ⚙️ Usage (Skillpoints Macro) ⚙️:
 1. FIRST STEPS:
 - You need the 22B Subaru (1998)
 - You need a specific tunning code for it: 325 360 351